(Last updated 11/23/2016; last reviewed 11/23/2016)

 A rash may be the first sign that a person is infected with HIV.
 This earliest stage of HIV infection is called acute HIV infection.
 A rash may also be a symptom of HIV infection at any stage of the disease.

 Rash may be a symptom of other infections.
 HIV destroys the infection-fighting cells of the immune system.
 Damage to the immune system puts people with HIV at risk of infections, and rash is a symptom of many infections.

 Rash is among the most common side effects of HIV medicines.
 HIV medicines in all HIV drug classes can cause a rash.
 (HIV medicines are grouped into drug classes according to how they fight HIV.)

 Rash due to HIV medicines is often not serious and goes away in several days to weeks without treatment.
 Sometimes it may be necessary to switch to another HIV medicine.
 If you are taking HIV medicines, tell your health care provider if you have a rash.
 In rare cases, a rash caused by an HIV medicine can be a sign of a serious, life-threatening condition.

 Rash can be a sign of a serious hypersensitivity reaction.
 A hypersensitivity reaction is an unusual allergic reaction to a medicine.
-In addition to rash, signs of a hypersensitivity reaction can include fever, fatigue, difficulty breathing, and kidney damage.
+In addition to rash, signs of a hypersensitivity reaction can include fever, difficulty breathing or swallowing, dizziness or lightheadedness, and kidney damage.

 Stevens-Johnson syndrome (SJS) (also called erythema multiforme major) is a rare but life-threatening hypersensitivity reaction reported with use of some HIV medicines.
 (When SJS affects at least 30% of the total surface area of the skin, the condition is called toxic epidermal necrolysis [TEN].)
 People taking HIV medicines need to know about this condition.
 It rarely occurs, but when it does, it can cause death.

 Symptoms of SJS include fever; pain or itching of the skin; swelling of the tongue and face; blisters that develop on the skin and mucous membranes, especially around the mouth, nose, and eyes; and a rash that starts quickly and may spread.